BeyondATC/BeyondATC_Wiki/docs/support/faq.md

     Yes, our voices use cloud-based technology and require an active connection to work.

 ??? info "Which simulators is BeyondATC be available for?"
-    BeyondATC is currently designed for Microsoft Flight Simulator 2020 and is also planned to support the upcoming 2024 edition.
+    BeyondATC is designed for Microsoft Flight Simulator 2020 and 2024 on PC.

-    We have not planned to support any other simulator.
+    We have not planned to support any other simulator or platform.
+It is technically not possible to support Xbox.

 ??? info "Is there a trial period?"
     We do not offer a trial period at this stage.
 You can search for BeyondATC videos and review to make your decision.